Those who do not spend time thinking about their health in their youth, spend a lot more time thinking about their health in later life. ~Proverb

 7. Skip the soy and don’t formula feed your babies with soy-based formulas!
 There are only a few studies that connect soy to thyroid disease, and one of them found that babies fed soy formulas had higher rates of thyroid antibodies later in life compared to breastfed babies.
 Soy has also been reported to block thyroid peroxidase and can inhibit T4 to T3 conversion.
 My clients and readers have reported an increase in palpitations, nervousness and thyroid antibodies after consuming soy.
 I recommend skipping tofu, miso and soybeans to support your thyroid.
 Better yet, cut out all processed foods as soy is often a hidden ingredient in these products!

-10. Smarten up about stress.
+9. Smarten up about stress.
 Looking over the health histories of thousands of people with Hashimoto’s, I‘ve found that an inability to manage stress is often at the core of the condition.
 Most people can trace back the development of Hashimoto’s and autoimmune conditions to a particularly stressful time period.
 Stress is inherent, and it’s how we handle our stress that matters.
 I recommend self-management stress-reducing habits like mindfulness, yoga, and meditation.
 Meditation has specifically been found to be helpful in building resilience to stress.
-If you have ever tried meditation and failed, I have some good news!
-Meditation teacher, Emily Fletcher, is offering online meditation training that will give you powerful stress relieving tools from the comfort of your home.
 If you have a history of childhood trauma like I do, your stress response could be severely impacted, leading you to overreact and get into a ‘fight or flight’ state at the easiest provocations.
 I recommend therapies like the self-guided tapping, self-help books, neurofeedback or therapist guided EMDR to reset your stress response.

-13. Sweating and sauna therapy.
+12. Sweating and sauna therapy.
 We know that toxins are implicated in autoimmune thyroid disease.
 One great way to get rid of toxins is to sweat it out.
 I recommend an infrared sauna like the Sunlighten, hot yoga, and Epsom Salt baths.
+(However, please note that sauna use may not be recommended in specific circumstances, or for those with certain medical conditions.
+You can learn more about infrared sauna contraindications in my article on saunas and Hashimoto’s.)

-14. Consider an annual cleanse.
+13. Consider an annual cleanse.
 Annual check-ups are recommended for people at risk for thyroid disease, and they sure can be helpful to catch thyroid illness early, but wouldn’t it be better if every year, you did something that reduced your chance of diagnosis instead?
-Since we know that toxins are an issue, doing an annual cleanse for the healthy person (like Paleo Cleanse), can prevent the buildup of toxins, which lead to a breakdown of self-tolerance.
-A parasite cleanse may help with getting rid of intestinal toxins that are causing gut inflammation.
+Since we know that toxins are an issue, doing an annual cleanse for the healthy person (like Rootcology’s Liver Reset), can prevent the buildup of toxins, which lead to a breakdown of self-tolerance.
+A parasite cleanse may help with getting rid of intestinal toxins that are causing gut inflammation, as well.

 I hope these tools help you and your family live your best life by making sure your body has the best environment to thrive!
 Please share this post with your loved ones to help them prevent future health challenges!